lupyuen/lupyuen.github.io/src/avaota.md

 - We'll run it as [__PR Test Bot__](https://lupyuen.github.io/articles/testbot3) for validating __Arm64 Pull Requests__ on Real Hardware.
 PR Test Bot will be fully automated thanks to the [__MicroSD Multiplexer__](https://lupyuen.github.io/articles/testbot3).

-We're ready for volunteers to build __NuttX Drivers for Avaota-A1 / Allwinner A527__ _(GPIO, SPI, I2C, MIPI CSI / DSI, Ethernet, WiFi, ...)_ Please lemme know! 🙏
+We're ready for volunteers to build __NuttX Drivers for Avaota-A1 / Allwinner A527__ _(GPIO, SPI, I2C, MIPI CSI / DSI, Ethernet, WiFi, ...)_ Please lemme know, maybe we can draw something on the Onboard LCD! 🙏

 - [__Sunxi Docs on Allwinner A527__](https://linux-sunxi.org/A523)